sischei/crest_comp_econ/README.md

 any), and the code on which the presented results in the report were based.
 The participants will have four weeks time after the course is finished to complete the task.
+The participants can work alone, or in teams of two.